 What if your confidential financial documents accidentally leak out during the translation process?
 The leak of such sensitive information can become a mistake that takes millions of dollars away from your company.
 Confidentiality issues have always been a huge problem that you must pay extra attention to when translating your financial documents.

-How to avoid mistakes in financial translations
+How to avoid mistakes in financial translation services

 1. Prepare clear instructions

-- Your expectations – Do you want ready-to-publish documents or you just need a simple summary to get the general ideas of the documents?
+- Your expectations – Do you want ready-to-publish documents or do you just need a simple summary to get the general ideas of the documents?
 You need to state clearly your expected outcome to translators before they start working on the project.

-- Design and layouts – Which types of files do you want for your translations – MS Word, PDF, Powerpoint, or others.
-Tell your translators your expected layouts and files’ formats in the guideline to save time for both sides.
+- Design and layouts – Which types of files do you want for your translations – MS Word, PDF, Powerpoint, or others?
+Tell your translators your expected layouts and files formats in the guideline to save time for both sides.

 - Other notes – Additional important information depending on the content of your documents.